NeoChen1024/Brainfunk/README.md

+# Brainfunk
-# Neo_Chen's Brainfuck Interpreter
+## Neo_Chen's Simple Brainfuck Interpreter
-## Doesn't even pass all of these tests
+### Passed all the tests
-This is a simple interpreter, it don't have any fancy things like Byte Code, dynamic memory allocation.
+This is a simple interpreter, it don't have any fancy things like Byte Code (currently), dynamic memory allocation.

 ## Usage: